Absobel/steam-ratio-time-played-price/README.md

 # Known issues

+- If you have more than 200 entries in your library, it will take much longer due to Steam API's call rate limits.
-It takes neither DLCs nor family shared games into account (feel free to make a PR if you have a solution).
+- It takes neither DLCs nor family shared games into account (feel free to make a PR if you have a solution).